-Wanting a different take on the classic stuffed hard-boiled eggs, I rummaged through my refrigerator (door wide open!) and spied a jar of olive muffalata.
+Wanting a different take on the classic stuffed delived eggs, I rummaged through my refrigerator (door wide open!) and spied a jar of olive muffalata.

-If you are not sure of what is olive muffalata, it's a spicy (just a little) pickled olives--and so very delicious!
+If you are not sure of what is olive muffalata, it's a pickled spicy combination of ripe olives, peppers and vegetables.
+A classic olive muffalata made by That Pickled Guy, includes cauliflower, peppers, celery, carrots, spices, and pure soybean oil.
+The spicy flavor is just enough to keep your palate interested but not on fire interested.
+Olive muffalata can be served on just about anything, it so delicious!
 You can purchase it in the grocery store in a jar, online or the grocery store deli.

-I tried out a few versions of olive muffalata stuffed hard-boiled eggs several times and this is what I settled on:
+I tried out a few versions of olive muffalata stuffed deviled eggs several times and this is what I settled on:

 For a variation on mustard, I used whole grain Dijon mustard:

-After stuffing the eggs, I like topping it off with a little more olive muffalata:
+After stuffing the eggs, I garnished it with a little more olive muffalata:

 Yields 8 half olive muffalata hard-boiled eggs.